exercism/v3/languages/julia/reference/exercise-concepts/robot-name.md

 - functions
 - methods
-- arrays: used to keep track of existing names (not idiomatic)
 - set: used to keep track of existing names
-- mutable-struct
+- mutable struct
 - internal constructor: Ensure the names are unique
 - in-place mutation: resetting the name of a robot without creating a copy
 - while loop
 - randomness
 - testing randomness
-- globals
-- constants
+- global constants